OlinREVO/CAN_101/README.md

 # CAN 101
 Tutorials for people new to REVO programming.

-This will cover not only how to program ATmegas, but also all the things you need to know to be a good person![[+]](NULL "Well, not really.
+This will cover not only how to program ATmegas, but also all the things you need to know to be a good person! [[+]](NULL "Well, not really.
 They will probably make you a worse person")
 *NOTE: Don't click the link, it is only hovertext (check the FAQ)*

 Clone this repo to get example code for the tutorials!
 Follow along!
-Also make bug requests for typos and whatnot, or make pull-requests if you are super nice[[+]](NULL "<3")!
+Also make bug requests for typos and whatnot, or make pull-requests if you are super nice! [[+]](NULL "<3")

 Some useful files are also in the main folder, such as the ATmega datasheet and the pinouts in a readable form[[+]](NULL "The datasheet has a terrible format for the pinouts, and it is really hard to read.
 I painstakingly transcribed them into a text document.")